-The Summit is attended by heads of financial intelligence units and senior representatives from regulatory, law enforcement, national security and policy agencies.
-There are also delegates from industry and academia.
+The CTF Summit is attended by heads of FIUs and senior representatives from regulatory, law enforcement, national security and policy agencies.
+Delegates from industry and academia also attend.

 2019 CTF Summit, Manila

-The 5th regional CTF Summit took place in Manila in November 2019, and was co-hosted by AUSTRAC, PPATK and the Philippines FIU Anti-Money Laundering Council.
-The theme of the Summit was ‘Together United - Strengthening Our Region’.
+The fifth regional CTF Summit was held in Manila in November 2019.
+Co-hosted by AUSTRAC, PPATK and the Philippines’ FIU Anti-Money Laundering Council, its theme was ‘Together United - Strengthening Our Region’.

 Learn more about the 2019 CTF Summit and its outcomes:

 - Regional threat assessment: on laundering of corruption proceeds (PDF, 1.19 MB)

 - Media release: Countering terrorist financing and victim-based crime in South East Asia

 Australia’s first financial intelligence codeathon saw teams of six technology experts and other innovators working together to solve complex AML/CTF challenges in just 32 hours.
 Hosted by AUSTRAC in the lead-up to the ASEAN-Australia Special Summit in March 2018, the codeathon built on regional partnerships between financial intelligence units and industry.